-Kaltura - Known Issue - Limited number of courses or categories for a Kaltura video
+Kaltura - Known Issue - Limited number of courses, channels, or categories for a Kaltura video

-A Kaltura video may display an "Access Denied" message for anyone other than the video owner if it's previously been inserted in 32 (or sometimes fewer) courses.
+A Kaltura video may display an "Access Denied" message for anyone other than the video owner if it's previously been inserted in 32 (or sometimes fewer) Canvas courses, Kaltura MediaSpace channels, or categories.

 This issue stems from the interaction of three Kaltura features: